DeustoTech/RiccatiLQ/README.md

-# How to solve an LQ problem with nonzero targets by Riccati's theory
+# How to solve an LQ problem with time-varying targets by Riccati's theory

 In this short tutorial, we explain how to use Riccati's theory to solve an LQ control problem with targets.
 The related MATLAB code is downloadable freely.